 This genetically modified cabbage will require much less pesticide than conventionally grown cabbage.
 Weird enough, if pesticides are injected into plants, every cell in the plant will contain the pesticide.
 But doesn’t that mean the consumer will also consume the pesticide?

-These genetically modified cabbages will produce poison that kills caterpillars when they bite leaves but the toxin is modified so it isn’t harmful to humans.
+These genetically modified cabbages will produce a poison that kills caterpillars when they bite leaves, but the toxin is modified, so it isn’t harmful to humans.
 It is not even sure that the GMO cabbage will effectively kill insects as the study on its toxicity states that its effectiveness is limited by ingestion.
-It is likely that sprays will still be used in coincidence with the genetically modified cabbage this gives the consumer a double dose of toxins.
-Only time will tell, but on the outset it looks quite possible.
+Likely, sprays will still be used in coincidence with the genetically modified cabbage.
+This gives the consumer a double dose of toxins.
+Only time will tell, but on the outset, it looks quite possible.

-Here are some consquences of using this GMO:
+Here are some consequences of using this GMO:

-The genetic modification can harm cabbage plants by infecting non GMO populations.
-The virus can easily mutate to infect other species of plant and the infection can be harmful to the other plant life.
+The genetic modification can harm cabbage plants by infecting non-GMO populations.
+The virus can easily mutate to infect other species of plants, and the infection can be harmful to the other plant life.

-With decrease in insect populations, the entire ecosystem will be altered.
-Predators will go hungry and their populations will also decrease.
-The balance of the nature will be tainted.
+With the decrease in insect populations, the entire ecosystem will be altered.
+Predators will go hungry, and their populations will also decrease.
+The balance of nature will be tainted.